Tërbuf

 Tërbuf is a village and a former municipality in Fier County, western Albania.
 At the 2015 local government reform it became a subdivision of the municipality Divjakë.

 Population

 The population at the 2011 census was 10,201.

+In media

+In The Man from U.N.C.L.E. episode "The Terbuf Affair", Terbuf is a fictional Balkan country loosely identified with Albania.
+The character Illya Kuryakin refers to it as "the land of the eagle".
+This is the popular translation of Shqiperia, the word for Albania in the Albanian language.